TuringLang/MCMCTempering.jl/README.md

 ![Results of standard sampling of the target, very poor mixing and modes not fully discovered](docs/chain.png)

 The standard approach taken above exhibits very poor mixing and does not succesfully explore all of the modes of the target.
-It also fails to accurately represent the modes it _does_ discover due to very poor mixing, despite the large number of steps taken.
+It also fails to accurately represent the modes it _does_ discover, despite the large number of steps taken.

 ```julia
 tempered_chain = tempered_sample(